haxdds/landau/README.md

-# Boltzmann
+# Landau
-### Boltzmann is a CLI tool for research, development, and execution for financial markets
+### Landau is a CLI tool for research, development, and execution for financial markets

 ## Key Features